 - Be mindful that the COFC protest judges will still look at the GAO case file.

-Contradicting cases at Federal Circuit level.
+Contradicting cases at the Federal Circuit level.
 Although the Court may look towards these case, there are other cases where government contractors alleged in their protests that there was a violation of a law or statute in connection with the procurement.
-In such cases, the U.S. Court of Appeals for the Federal Circuit suggests that the timelines for considering a bid protest at the COFC spands from the procurement planning stage all the way until contract close out.
+In such cases, the U.S. Court of Appeals for the Federal Circuit suggests that the government contract award protest timeline at the COFC spans from the procurement planning stage all the way until the contract closeout.
+See Court of Appeals for the Federal Circuit Bid Protest Appeal – Patent Ambiguity-what-does-ambiguity-mean.

-- Bottom line is that you should seek legal counsel to assess whether your bid protest would be a problem at the COFC.
+- The bottom line is that you should seek legal counsel to assess whether your bid protest would be a problem at the COFC.

 Does CICA Contracting Allow for Automatic Stay at COFC?

 The answer is in the statutes that grant jurisdiction to the COFC.
-Until that challenge is resolve, the reality is that the Court will very seldom grant a CICA stay.
+Until that challenge is resolved, the reality is that the Court will very seldom grant a CICA stay.

-For help filing a bid protest, CICA contracting definitions and timeliness issues in a GAO protest or Court of Federal Claims bid protest, call the lawyers at Watson & Associates, LLC at 1-866-601-5518.
+For help filing a bid protest, CICA contracting definitions and 4 CFR 21.2 timeliness issues in a GAO protest or Court of Federal Claims bid protest, call the lawyers at Watson & Associates, LLC at 1-866-601-5518.